JohnAustinDev/xulsword/ReadMe.md

 - Recursive popup windows.
 Dictionary links, cross references, footnotes and more appear in multilevel popup windows that allow instant access to a variety of information without necessitating a complex user interface layout.
-- Bible texts and footnotes can include quick links to associated dictionaries, including pictures, maps and tables.
+- Bible texts and footnotes include quick links to associated dictionaries, including pictures, maps and tables.
 - Bookmark and personal annotation features.
 - Integrated audio.
 Allows you to listen to the Bible and read along.